The reason why BBC presenters are wearing black explained after Queen health update

 All colleagues, reporters, guests and many more will then follow suit and wear black clothing from then on.

-BBC staff are believed to always be readily prepared for any moment that a member of the Royal Family passes away, especially Queen Elizabeth II.
+BBC staff are believed to always be readily prepared for any moment that a member of the Royal Family passes away, especially the Queen.

 Why did the BBC clear its TV broadcasting schedule today?